(Personal Capital is now Empower)

 This service is available to investors with between $100,000 and $1 million in investment assets.
 However, some services are available only if you have at least $200,000 to invest.

-Unlike Betterment, Personal Capital goes beyond stocks and bonds in your portfolio, and includes alternatives, like real estate, gold, and commodities.
+Unlike Betterment, Empower goes beyond stocks and bonds in your portfolio, and includes alternatives, like real estate, gold, and commodities.

 This will give you an even broader diversification, while providing extra protection against inflation.